tom2almighty/hugo-narrow/README.md

 # Hugo Narrow

-A Modern Hugo Theme with Multiple Color Schemes, build with TailwindCSS 4.
+A Modern Hugo Theme with Multiple Color Schemes - Built on TailwindCSS 4.

 ## ✨ Features